amzn/orthogonal-additive-gaussian-processes/README.md

 # Orthogonal Additive Gaussian Processes

-This is the code repo for the paper Additive Gaussian Processes Revisited.
+This is the code repo for the paper Additive Gaussian Processes Revisited (https://arxiv.org/pdf/2206.09861.pdf)
-Link to [paper latex] (TODO: add arXiv link after we publish the paper)

 ## Getting Started